glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 }
 ```

-- `refId`: reference to specific entity table.
-There isn't universal naming scheme, each follows their own entity table.
-For container, the ID is just snake cased container name.
+- `refId`: ID reference to specific entity table.
+The name of entity can be derived from here.

 #### Zones